 Positive publicity, better supply chain control and a reputation for quality are a few of the reasons more retailing manufacturers are moving their production back to the United States.
 These benefits help explain why an estimated 20 percent of goods previously sourced in Asia have been reshored in recent years.
 All indicators suggest that this trend will continue as more retailers realize the benefits of reshoring their manufacturing.

 There are many reasons for American manufacturers to reevaluate offshoring and consider reshoring.
 Companies are increasingly recognizing that costs, risks and strategic impacts previously ignored are large enough to overcome the shrinking emerging market wage advantages.
 They are seeing the benefits of proximity, i.e. producing in the market, especially when the home market is the U.S., still the world’s largest.

 - Higher product quality & consistency

 - Better responsiveness to changing customer demands

-- Minimal intellectual property and regulatory compliance risks
+- Minimal intellectual property & regulatory compliance risks

 Why Reshoring Makes Sense for America

 Reshoring is the fastest and most efficient way to strengthen the U.S. economy because it: